scottrasheed/scottrasheed/README.md

 - Contributing to open-source projects and collaborating with others.

 ### Accomplished:
-- Completing my JavaScript course from Udemy on 5/17/2025
+- Completed my JavaScript course from Udemy on 5/17/2025

 ### 🏆 Certification for JavaScript Received on 5/17/2025